jfemory/Pillbug/README.md

 ## Wishlist
 The things we need to do more research:

 Rockpro64: the current worker node of choice.
 Nvidia Jetson: SBC with integrated GPU, useful for GPU testing.
-Google Coral SBC/USB-C: For adding TPU support
+Google Coral SBC/USB-C: For adding TPU support.
 Multi Ethernet SBC: For masterNode of a compute module.